 The economic magnitude of the BOC competition effect is considerable.
 Based on the estimate in Column (4), a one-dollar loss of deposit will increase the WMP balance by 0.7 dollar.
-In 2015, the standard deviation of DAR is 0.097 and the standard deviation of WMP/Assets is 0.096, implying that DAR can explain 50% (= $0.7^2 \times \frac{0.097^2}{0.096^2}$ ) of the variation of WMP/Assets in the cross-section.
+In 2015, the standard deviation of DAR is 0.097 and the standard deviation of WMP/Assets is 0.096, implying that DAR can explain 50% (= $0.7^2 \times \frac{0.097^2}{0.096^2}$) of the variation of WMP/Assets in the cross-section.
+19 ceiling became non-binding.

-&lt;sup>18 In previous versions of the paper, we used LDR to measure SMBs' need to raise deposits and examined its impact on these banks' WMP issuance.
+18 In previous versions of the paper, we used LDR to measure SMBs' need to raise deposits and examined its impact on these banks' WMP issuance.
 There are two problems with this measure.
 First, during the stimulus period, LDR was binding for most SMBs and the little variation of LDR across banks was not indicative of different degrees of deposit shortage.
-Second, for every dollar of WMP issuance, issuing banks can move one dollar of loans off their balance-sheet, and hence LDR fell subsequently as WMP balances rose and the 75% ceiling became non-binding.
+Second, for every dollar of WMP issuance, issuing banks can move one dollar of loans off their balance-sheet, and hence LDR fell subsequently as WMP balances rose and the 75%

-&lt;sup>19 It remains a challenging task to use the non-structural estimates to gauge how much the deposit competition channel can explain the growth of WMPs from 2010 to 2015, because we cannot say much about the 'general equilibrium' effects.
-From 2010 to 2015, the average DAR for sample SMBs decreased by 13.3% (from 79.7% to 66.3%); without general equilibrium effect, this would translate to an increase in WMP/Assets by 8.5% (= 13.3%)
+19 It remains a challenging task to use the non-structural estimates to gauge how much the deposit competition channel can explain the growth of WMPs from 2010 to 2015, because we cannot say much about the 'general equilibrium' effects.
+From 2010 to 2015, the average DAR for sample SMBs decreased by 13.3% (from 79.7% to 66.3%); without general equilibrium effect, this would translate to an increase in WMP/Assets by 8.5% (= 13.3%) × 0.634).
+However, when all the banks, including the Big Four banks, issue WMPs to compete for funding, any individual bank would lose some funding to the other banks, i.e., the general equilibrium effect is expected to be negative, and hence the deposit competition channel should lead to an increase in WMP/Assets by less than 8.5%.
+In fact, the average WMP/Assets increased by 6.0% (from 0.7% to 6.7%).